Lesson video

 These are all words we're going to be wanting to include in our plan today.

-So let's think about the information about a balanced diet that we really want to include in our plan and in our non chronological report.
+Now so, let's think about the information about a balanced diet that we really want to include in our plan and in our non-chronological report.

-We know it is essential to prioritise what we eat so that we can lead a healthy lifestyle.
+We know it is essential to prioritize what we eat so that we can lead a healthy lifestyle.

 Eating a balanced diet means eating a wide range of food types to ensure we have enough different nutrients to keep our bodies working properly.